AbdulHaseeb22/made-aj77odit-hw/README.md

 - .gitignore: Specifies files and directories to be ignored by git.
 - requirements.txt: Lists the dependencies required for the project.
 - README.md: Project overview and instructions.

-## License
-The content of this project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-For more information, visit [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 For further information and detailed data source licenses, visit the respective data providers.